The Weather Doesn’t Have to be Dull With These iPhone Apps

 So I did a Quantum Leap back to Germany on November 22nd, 1963, and it seems people were flying from the lampposts, while President Kennedy tragically met his untimely end.

 This is also another really neat weather app.
-As well as weather for your location, Weathercube can also serve up your calendar appointments (though you are recommended that you use another app of theirs to make it work correctly).
+As well as weather for your location, Weathercube can also serve up your calendar appointments (though you are recommended another app of theirs to make it work correctly).

 The app works on the principle of cubes — simply tap one to get more detailed information.
 So, looking at the screenshot above, it says 26 degrees celsius.
 If you press that cube, it gives you the morning temperature, press it again to get the afternoon, again for the evening, and so on.
 All sorts of information is provided under contextualised cubes, and it’s all very simple and readable at a glance.